 “People don’t commit violence against other groups – or even condone it – spontaneously.
 First they must be taught to see other people as pests, vermin, aliens, or threats.
 Malicious leaders often use the same types of rhetoric to do this, in myriad cultures, languages, countries, and historical periods.
 We call this Dangerous Speech.
 Violence might be prevented by making it less abundant or less convincing.

 Only a few years ago, I believed the United States was more egalitarian and tolerant than ever.
-I did not see racism in Texas, and mostly witnessed an ever-growing appreciation for differences in terms of culture and ethnicity.
-In fact, since returning to Austin in 2013, I was impressed by the new monuments on the Texas State Capitol grounds, including the stately Tejano and African American History installations.
-They are well worth a visit.
+I did not see racism as being an issue in Texas, and mostly witnessed an ever-growing appreciation for differences in terms of culture and ethnicity.
+In fact, since returning to live and work in Austin in 2013, I was impressed by the new monuments on the Texas State Capitol grounds, including the stately Tejano and African American Emancipation installations.
+They are well worth a visit!

 We believe everyone has the power of peacetech so we leverage low-cost, easy-to-use tech and local partnerships to put the right tools in the hands of the people best positioned to make a difference: activists, peacebuilders, and NGOs in some of the most violent places on earth.